Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 ### Rejected proposal: more granular operators

 In [the proposal](#proposal), we give users possibility to add overloads for the `vararg` operator.
-It's clear that we do so to avoid unnecessary array allocations at least for most popular cases when collection sizes are small.
+It's clear that we do so to avoid unnecessary array allocations, at least for most popular cases when collection sizes are small.
 What if instead of a single operator, collections had to declare three operators: `createCollectionBuilder`, `plusAssign`, `freeze` (we even already have the `plusAssign` operator!)?

 Please note that we need the third `freeze` operator to make it possible to create collection literals for immutable collections.